ChrystleMyrnaLobo/scribble/setupCaffe.md

 ```
 - Download dependancies
 `conda install lmdb openblas glog gflags hdf5 protobuf leveldb opencv cmake -y`
 - gcc-5.x.x requires -std=c++11, but the boost lib in Debian system are built without such an option.
-So you need to build your own version of boost. [build boost]
+So you need to build your own version of boost.
+See build boost section below.
-  - Find the version of the current boost lib.
-(Try to conda install boost and see which version is resolved for the env).
-  - Download the boost lib source file with exactly the same version from https://www.boost.org/.
-  - Compile boost with std=c++11 using: `b2 toolset=gcc cxxflags=”-std=c++11”`
-  - Copy the generated library to replace the original boost library: `cp boost-1.67.0/stage/lib/* ~/anaconda3/lib/`
+- If there are any other unmet dependancies, use `conda` to install it.
 - In file `CMakeLists.txt` (after the last 'set' of CMAKE_CXX_FLAG around line 62) add this line
 `set(CMAKE_CXX_FLAGS "${CMAKE_CXX_FLAGS} -std=c++11")`
-- If there are any unmet dependancies, use `conda` to install it.
 - Use `cmake`
  ```
  cmake -DBLAS=open -DCUDNN_INCLUDE=$CUDA_HOME/include/ -DCUDNN_LIBRARY=$CUDA_HOME/lib64/libcudnn.so -DCMAKE_PREFIX_PATH=$ENV_PATH -DCMAKE_INSTALL_PREFIX=$ENV_PATH -DCUDA_CUDART_LIBRARY=$CUDA_HOME/lib64/libcudart.so -D CUDA_TOOLKIT_ROOT_DIR=$CUDA_HOME ..